 of the lid when it is open.
 There is a hinged and engraved silver latch which would have allowed the box to be locked.
 In keeping with the opulence of the box,

-the underside is set with agate and with silver mounts that also are chased but this time with broad foliate scrollwork which is also seen on 16th and 17th
+the underside is set with agate and with silver mounts that also are chased but this time with broad foliate scrollwork which is also seen on 17th century Goa

-The chased silver mounts however are very typical of mounts attributed to 16th and 17th century Goa.
+The chased silver mounts have their antecedents in items that have been attributed to 16th and 17th century Goa.
 See Vassallo e Silva & Flores (2004, p.
-119), Levenson

 The silver on the box here is also very similar to that on a silver-mounted coco-de-mer box from the Tavora Sequeira Pino Collection and exhibited in the

 Isabella Gardner Stewart Museum and attributed to 17th century Goa (see Moura Carvalho, 2004, p.
 52).